Related article: A crash course in using GPO telephones in the modern world

 - It presents a significant AC load on the line, attenuating speech by 70%, making conversations rather hard to hear

-The main change on my design is the power supply.
-By replacing the Zener and Resistor arrangement with a 78L05 I have managed to reduce the AC load to virtually nothing, meaning speech volume is now the same as it was before installing it.
+The main change to the design is the power supply.
+By replacing the Zener and Resistor arrangement with a 78L05 – the AC load is virtually nothing, meaning speech volume is now the same as it was before installing it.

-We can see how this problem sneaked in: R1 of the original design was first specified to be 2K, which kept impedance in check, but left it with a voltage droop problem, this was revised to 220 ohm, which fixed the droop problem, but made the impedance cripplingly low.
+We can see how this problem sneaked in: R1 of the original design was first specified to be 2K, which kept impedance in check, but left it with a voltage droop problem, this was revised to 220 ohm, which fixed the droop problem, but then meant the adapter was shunting the line through the 200uF capacitor.
 Having a 78L05 fixes all of this, and we can do away with that 200uF capacitor while we’re at it.

 This also happens to fix the BT landline problem, as that was simply that the tones were too quiet, thanks to it attenuating its own output!